interlay/interbtc-spec/btcrelay-spec/docs/source/spec/helpers.rst

     Overview of a the BTC-Relay state before (above) and after (below) ``chainReorg(forkId)``.

-.. warning:: **Do not instantly delete** the block headers that were removed from the ``MainChain`` through the reorganization.
+.. warning:: **Do not instantly delete** the block headers that were removed from the ``Chains`` through the reorganization.
 If deletion is required, wait at least until sufficient confirmations have passed, as defined by the security parameter *k* (see :ref:`security`).

 .. _getForkIdByBlockHash: